Ali-Said1/snakemon-ph2/README.md

 - [ ] Card 10 - 13 (I think may be one card and inherit from it)
 ## Seif Hesham
 - [ ] Ladder (Game object)
+> Don't forget the isOverlapping function, might take a cell and check if the ladder is overlapping with it
 - [ ] Add Ladder (Action)
 - [ ] Delete Game Object (Action)
 - [ ] To Play Mode (Action)